 Instrumental Music

 We currently offer Strings (violin, viola, cello, double bass) through the Department for Education Instrumental Music Service depending on yearly enrolments.

-We also have private instructors who offer guitar and keyboard/piano at private tuition fee costs to families.
-This service is provided by Learning Through Music.
+We also have a private instructor who offers keyboard/piano at private tuition fee costs to families.